Zuehlke/vagrant-chef-exercises/vagrant-basics/README.md

 ## Vagrant Basics

-You can find the official documentation here:
+Covering the essential Vagrant basics.
+You can find more documentation here:

  * https://docs.vagrantup.com/v2/

-Below are just some

 ### Some commands to exercise